minio/docs/source/reference/minio-mc/mc-event-add.rst

    - ``delete``

    Specify multiple value using a comma ``,`` delimiter.
+   Do not add any whitespace between values.

-   If note specified, defaults to ``put,delete,get``.
+   If not specified, defaults to ``put,delete,get``.

    See :ref:`mc-event-supported-events` for a detailed list of S3 events associated to each of the supported values.

 .. mc-cmd:: ignore-existing, p
    :optional:

-   Directs MinIO to ignore applying the specified event triggers if an existing matching trigger exists.
+   Directs MinIO to ignore the specified event triggers if a matching trigger already exists.

 .. mc-cmd:: --prefix
    :optional: